Extendy/SmartyURL/README.md

 # SmartyURL

-SmartyURL is a powerful URL management tool with a wide range of features, including URL shortening, tracking clicks, and customizing links based on various variables such as visitor's country or visitor's device and more..

-SmartyURL can empower you to manage your URLs more effectively.
-It is a great choice for businesses and individuals who need to customize and track their URLs, or who want to customize their URLs for marketing, analytics, and reporting.
+SmartyURL, a powerful & open-source URL management tool, empowers businesses and individuals to customize, track, shorten URLs, and manage their URLs for marketing, analytics, and reporting.

+You can utilize SmartyURL to generate redirect links to the final URL, considering various variables like the visitor's geographical location or user device information.

+For instance, you can create a unified link for mobile app downloads, dynamically adjusting the destination URL based on the user's device, whether it runs on Android or iOS.
+This ensures users are directed to the appropriate download link from the official store, tailored to their operating system.

+Likewise, you can also generate intelligent links to route visitors to specific URLs based on their location.
+For instance, users from the United States will be redirected to one link, while those from Saudi Arabia will be directed to another

-In addition to shortening URLs, SmartyURL also offers a variety of other features, such as:
+In addition to shortening URLs (based on domain that you use), SmartyURL also offers a variety of other features, such as:

 * **Space-saving and improved readability**
+* **Smart URL redirects.**
 * **Tracking and analytics**
 * **Customization**

 ## Server Requirements

-PHP version 7.4 or higher is required, with the following extensions installed:
+You need a web hosting account (for a domain or sub-domain) with PHP 7.4 or higher support and the following PHP extensions:

 - [mysqlnd](http://php.net/manual/en/mysqlnd.install.php)
 - [intl](http://php.net/manual/en/intl.requirements.php)